-4.7.4 Notification of New Certificate Issuance to Subscriber
+4.7.4 Notification of new certificate issuance to Subscriber

-The CA shall describe how the subscriber is informed of the re-key of its certificate and the contents of the certificate.
+The CA shall describe how the subscriber is informed of the rekey of his or her certificate and the contents of the certificate.

-4.7.5 Conduct Constituting Acceptance of a Re-keyed Certificate
+4.7.5 Conduct constituting acceptance of a re-keyed certificate

-Failure to object within 2 business days to the certificate or its contents when it is received by the Subscriber constitutes acceptance of the certificate.
+Failure to object to the certificate or its contents when it is received by the Subscriber constitutes acceptance of the certificate.

-4.7.6 Publication of the Re-keyed Certificate by the CA
+4.7.6 Publication of the re-keyed certificate by the CA

-All CA certificates shall be published as specified in Section 2.
+All CA certificates shall be published as specified in Clause 2.